mandipf/dirty_data_project/task4/README.md

 ##   rating  candy              number_of_ratings
 ##   <chr>   <chr>                          <int>
-## 1 despair peanut butter bars              6006
+## 1 despair reggie jackson bar              4506
-## 2 joy     toblerone bar                   6176
+## 2 joy     kit kat bar                     7252
 ## 3 meh     100 grand bar                   1307
 ```

 For candy bars:

--   the highest rating for joy was Toblerone bar
+-   the highest rating for joy was Kit Kat bar
--   the highest rating for despair was Peanut Butter bars
+-   the highest rating for despair was Reggie Jackson bar
 -   the highest rating for meh was 100 Grand bar

 For all candy: